INTP Personality: Traits, Relationships, Career Matches

-INTPs can vary widely in their individual level of Neuroticism.
+INTPs can vary widely in their level of Neuroticism.

 Many INTPs fall on the very low end of Neuroticism, others fall on the very high end, and most fall somewhere in between.
 In other words, just knowing that you are an INTP tells you nothing about your level of Neuroticism.

 Neuroticism is related to emotional volatility and patterns of dealing with stress.
-Highly neurotic people are more likely to experience all types of negative emotions, including anger, anxiety, depression, and discomfort.
-High neuroticism is also closely related to one’s tendency to have a negative self-image and to ruminate, second-guess, and engage in other forms of negative self-consciousness.
+Highly neurotic people are more likely to experience negative emotions, including anger, anxiety, depression, and discomfort.
+High neuroticism is also closely related to one’s tendency to have a negative self-image and ruminate, second-guess, and engage in other forms of negative self-consciousness.

 People with relatively low Neuroticism, or high Emotional Stability, tend to react much less to physical and psychological stress, report greater self-confidence, have fewer mood swings, and generally tend to be more relaxed and easy-going.